Thank you for your interest in putting my work to use.

 First: thanks!
 Second: yes!
 This website has social media share buttons so you can share my work while simultaneously giving your friends & followers a link to the original writing.

-“For worship, can I read aloud something you’ve written — for example, as part of a pastoral prayer or in a sermon?”
+“For worship, can I read aloud something you’ve written on your blog — for example, as part of a pastoral prayer or in a sermon?”

 Yes, you’re welcome to read it aloud in the context of worship.
-You should also cite aloud in worship the title, source and author (that is, the blogpost title + rachelhackenberg.com + my name).
-If you quote my work in a sermon and if you post your sermon online, you should include a link back to my website in your online sermon text.
+You should also cite aloud in worship the source and author (that is, this website + my name).
+If you quote my blogged writing in a sermon and then you post your sermon online, you should include a link back to my website in your online sermon text.

 “Can I distribute a piece of yours via non-social-media avenues?”

-You may reprint a work of mine from this website in a worship bulletin for a single Sunday’s worship service(s) in a specific faith community, so long as that same bulletin also prints the title & source & author of the piece.
-If you adapt my work in any way, the printed citation needs to acknowledge the adaptation.
+You may reprint a work of mine from this website in a worship bulletin for a single Sunday’s worship service(s) in a specific faith community, so long as that same bulletin also prints the source and author of the piece.
+If you adapt my work, the printed citation needs to acknowledge the adaptation.

 You may share a work of mine from this website via email for not-for-profit, faith-related purposes, so long as a direct link to the original work is embedded in the email.

-You may reprint a work of mine from this website in a church newsletter, so long as that newsletter includes the title & source & author of the piece (blogpost title + rachelhackenberg.com + my name).
+You may reprint a work of mine from this website in a church newsletter, so long as that newsletter includes the source and author of the piece (rachelhackenberg.com + my name).
 If you adapt my work in any way, the printed citation needs to acknowledge the adaptation.